kaiidams/NeMoOnnxSharp/README.md

 ```

 Run `dotnet` command to run the program.
 The project file
-is for .NET Core 3.1 SDK.
+is for .NET Core 7.0 SDK.
 This should work either with
 Linux and Windows, also probably with MacOS.

 ```
-cd NeMoOnnxSharp/NeMoOnnxSharp
+cd NeMoOnnxSharp
-dotnet run
+dotnet run --project NeMoOnnxSharp.Example
 ```

 If you are more famililar to Visual Studio, you can open